 As more private equity firms embrace digital technologies such as cloud computing, data analytics and mobile computing, protecting their digital assets against cyber-attack becomes a critical concern.
-At the 2017 Private Equity Real Estate CFOs & COOs forum, it was found that 59% of attendees had not reviewed the cybersecurity risks of their firm’s portfolio investments.

 According to an analysis by PwC, deals are especially at risk because they often involve many different analysts who are exchanging confidential, deal-critical, price-sensitive information.
 The cost of a breach can range from loss of reputation or brand, to severe legal and regulatory actions.